State of the Art in Text Classification for South Slavic Languages: Fine-Tuning or Prompting?: Conclusion

 This study represents only an initial step to systematically benchmark text classification performance in South Slavic languages.
 Although our evaluation includes four diverse benchmark families, some of the test datasets remain relatively small.
 Future work will aim to increase dataset sizes, include more South Slavic languages and dialects, and introduce additional classification tasks.
 As new large language models continue to emerge rapidly, it will also be important to establish ongoing evaluations to track whether their performance continues to improve, particularly on South Slavic languages.
 Importantly, this study only evaluated the performance of LLMs in a zero-shot prompting setup.
 In future work, we plan to extend the evaluation to include few-shot prompting and fine-tuning on training data.
-To support further research and facilitate reproducibility, we have made all code, evaluation scripts, and results publicly available.\footnote{\url{https://github.com/TajaKuzman/Benchmarking-Text-Classification-on-South-Slavic}}
+To support further research and facilitate reproducibility, we have made all code, evaluation scripts, and results publicly available.\footnote{\url{https://github.com/TajaKuzman/Benchmarking-Text-Classification-on-South-Slavic}} Additionally, we have developed an interactive dashboard\footnote{See the CLASSLA LLM Evaluation Dashboard for South Slavic Languages at \url{https://www.clarin.si/classla-llm-dashboard/}.} that enables users to explore the results of our evaluation of large language models on the tasks presented in this paper, as well as on additional commonsense reasoning tasks.
+The dashboard is an ongoing project that monitors the performance of newly released large language models on South Slavic languages and dialects.
+In future work, we plan to expand both the range of tasks and the coverage of South Slavic languages and dialects included in the dashboard.